helgoboss/helgobox/doc/user-guide.md

   already reached its maximum value.
     - If this flag is enabled for controller mappings which have a virtual target, every main mapping controlled by that virtual control element will *rotate* - even if the main mapping itself doesn't have *rotate* enabled.
-- **Make absolute:** Check this box if you want to emulate an absolute control element with a relative encoder.
+- **Make absolute:** Check this box if you want to emulate an absolute control element with a relative encoder or with -/+ (incremental) buttons.
   This is useful if you have configured your controller to be relative all the way (which is good!) but you want to use a control transformation EEL formula - which is not possible if you change the target with relative increments.
 It works by keeping an internal absolute value, incrementing or decrementing it accordingly and then processing it just like normal absolute control values.
 By checking this box:
     - You lose the possibility to be perfectly free of parameter jumps (but you can try to mitigate that loss by using the jump settings).
-    - You gain support for control-direction EEL transformation and source range.
+    - You gain support for control-direction EEL transformation, non-continuous target value sequences and source range.
     - You can still use some of the relative-only features: Step size and rotate!